luberda-molinet/FFImageLoading/README.md

 ```

 ###Custom loading logic
-As the name suggests it SimpleImageViewAsync is simple: it loads images from a full path.
-But you can customize the image loading logic very easily.
+Customizing the loading logic is very easy: you should inherit from ImageLoaderTask and there put your own logic.

-To do so you just need to inherit from ImageWorkerBase and ImageViewAsyncBase.
-You can look at ImageWorker and SimpleImageViewAsync they are both subclasses.
+Then you just need to inherit from ImageAsyncView and add your custom SetFromxxx method.